 - 1. Students must properly wear clean and complete uniforms. - 2.
-Students are expected to avoid extreme styles in dress and personal grooming. - 3.
-Students must take precautions to assure personal cleanliness at all times because of their close personal contact with patients, co-workers, and the public. - 4.
+Students are expected to avoid extreme styles in dress and personal grooming.

+- 3. Students must take precautions to assure personal cleanliness at all times because of their close personal contact with patients, co-workers, and the public. - 4.
 Any difficulties encountered in enforcing or interpreting appropriate dress or personal grooming shall be handled by the Program Director. - 5.
 Basic requirements are: - Name badges and radiation monitoring devices must be worn at all times when in the clinical setting. - Body Art (tattoos, piercing/jewelry) that may be offensive to patients, family members, guests of patients, other customers or employees, or if deemed inappropriate at the discretion of the Program Director of the radiology program are not allowed to be visible.
 Examples of inappropriate tattoos include anything of an obscene or sexual nature and/or anything that may be construed to be discriminatory against any sex, race, ethnic background or religion.
-Examples of inappropriate piercing jewelry include facial jewelry, large ear jewelry or more than 3 pieces of ear jewelry per ear. - Jewelry shall be modest and simple in design. - Hairstyle and makeup must not be extreme and distracting. - Men's Hair: Must be neat, well trimmed, and of a moderate professional length.
-Moderate side burns, mustache, and beards are permissible if they are neatly trimmed. - Fingernails will be short and neatly trimmed with no garish nail polish. - Artificial fingernails are not permitted per Sanford Medical Center.

-- Solid white or gray T shirts may be worn under scrub tops. - Sweaters cannot be substituted for lab coats. - Shoes must be kept in good repair and must be clean.
+Examples of inappropriate piercing jewelry include facial jewelry, large ear jewelry or more than 3 pieces of ear jewelry per ear. - Jewelry shall be modest and simple in design. - Hairstyle and makeup must not be extreme or distracting. - Artificial Nails: Artificial nails, add-ons or extenders are not to be worn by healthcare staff that provide patient care, handle patient care equipment/supplies or food.
+If nail polish is worn, it must be free of chips or cracks due to potential harboring of bacteria. - Excessive Smells or Scents/Fragrance: Conservative use of fragrance is permitted; however the use of fragrance may be banned in specific areas or facilities, as this may cause allergic reactions or illness/headaches for some patients or fellow employees. - Solid white or gray, patterned gray and white T shirts may be worn under scrub tops. - Sweaters cannot be substituted for lab coats. - Shoes must be kept in good repair and must be clean.
 Footwear must completely cover the entire top of the foot (no holes). - Students scheduled for Surgery or Interventional Procedures may only wear hospital surgical Scrubs. - NO surgical attire may be worn home.